-A dolphin that ended up stranded after swimming up the River Dee in Chester has been successfully released back into the sea and is "safe and well", an RNLI spokeswoman told ITV News.
-The mammal was nicknamed Davina.
+Davina the dolphin has successfully been released into the sea and is "safe and well", an RNLI spokeswoman has told ITV News.

 A dolphin spotted swimming in the River Dee "was probably chasing fish in from the sea and then got caught up in the tidal system," according to a marine charity.

 Stephen Marsh, operations manager at the charity British Divers Marine Life Rescue, said tides at this time of year can be both very high and very low and that is probably confusing the dolphin, which is more used to much deeper water.

 Mr Marsh said such an event is quite rare, adding that they would step in to take it back out to sea if it does get into trouble.